Steps to Adopt

 - Questionnaires are accepted on a first come, first serve basis, including those received via email.

-- For questionnaires received in-person, WHS staff reserve the right to schedule counseling at a later time.
+- For questionnaires received in-person, WHS/WARL staff reserve the right to schedule counseling at a later time.

 - Email submissions will be confirmed within 24 hours of receipt.